 How to stop Curly Hair Shedding?
 So your curly hair is shedding and you’re panicking.
 You feel like you’ve done everything to stop the shedding but it seems like every single time you comb your hair, the chunks of hair left on your comb are increasing.

 But don’t let that scare you.
-In fact, according to the American Academy of Dermatologists, they say a human being shed between 50 and 100 strands of hairs in a day.
+In fact, according to the American Academy of Dermatologists, they say a human being sheds between 50 and 100 strands of hairs in a day.
 Furthermore, dermatologists urge that hair shedding is part of the body’s natural renewal cycle.

 So if you’re looking for simple ways to reduce the shedding and grow out healthy curly hair then you’re in the right place.